 A camping grill doesn’t need to be restricted to camping – they can often be used on boats as well.
 Since it’s a camping grill, it’s designed to be portable and easily moved.
 It also comes with a wind guard which is essential for boating.

 It uses PerfectFlow technology to ensure proper heating even in the most adverse conditions.
 180 square inches of cooking space means that you can fit enough food for a couple families on this grill.
-It also has a grease removal system and a porcelain coated grate which makes cleanup a breeze.
+It also has a grease removal system and a porcelain-coated grate which makes cleanup a breeze.

-Comes with a lid that locks and a handle for easy transportation.
+It comes with a lid that locks and a handle for easy transportation.

 So which is the best?